Rosneath naval base: Decommissioning

-On 5 May 1945, the base was decommissioned by the US Navy and in June 1945 the Seabees left, reverting its name back to HMS Rosneath.
-In 1948, the base was finally decommissioned by the Royal Navy.
+On 5 May 1945, the base was decommissioned by the US Navy and in June 1945 the Seabees left.
+In 1948, the base was decommissioned by the Royal Navy.
 At some point after the end of the war, the base was demolished to be replaced by new housing, a school and a church.
 Little evidence of the base remains.

 Facilities

 The wharf at the base measured 4750 lineal feet of deep-water berths as well as 1500 lineal feet of shallow-water berths.
 The base also included: